nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

             Heart Rate Measurement Value: 128 bpm

 #.
 The `nRF Connect for Desktop`_ also detects the Central and Peripheral HRS sample Heart Rate Service.
 #.
-Enable the notification for the :guilabel:`Heart Rate Measurement` characteristic.
+Enable the notification for the **Heart Rate Measurement** characteristic.
 #.
 Write again value ``06 80`` and click the :guilabel:`Play` button to send a notification.
-   The same value appears for the sample :guilabel:`Heart Rate Measurement` characteristic, sample works as relay for Heart Rate Service.
+   The same value appears for the **Heart Rate Measurement** characteristic.
+   The sample works as relay for the Heart Rate Service.

 Dependencies
 ************